 Council Chairpersons

-At any given time, there shall be two Council Chairpersons, either a Chair and a Chair-Elect or a Chair and a Past Chair.
+At any given time, there shall be two Council Chairpersons, either a Chair (Acting) and a Chair-Elect or a Chair (Acting) and a Past Chair.
 Every two years, the Council shall self-elect a Chair-Elect, who will serve one year in that role before becoming Chair for the following two years.
 Upon the ascension of the Chair-Elect to Chair, the preceding Chair serves as Past Chair for one year, ending when the subsequent Chair-Elect is elected.
 The accompanying diagram illustrates the scheme.

 Provisions for a sustainable and resilient model are as follows: